What Is The Best Bread Flour in Australia?

 Whole wheat bread with a nutty and hearty flavour

-Use whole wheat flour or white whole wheat flour.
-Both have a higher protein content than all-purpose flour, and also contain more fibre, vitamins and minerals.
 Whole wheat flour has the bran and germ of the wheat kernel intact, which gives it a darker colour and a coarser texture.
 White whole wheat flour is made from a different variety of wheat that has a lighter colour and a milder flavor, but still retains the nutritional benefits of whole wheat flour.

 Sourdough bread with a complex and sour flavour

-For sourdough, you can use any type of flour, but some work better than others.
-Sourdough bread is made with a starter, which is a mixture of flour and water that has been fermented by natural yeast and bacteria.
-The starter adds flavuor and leavening to the dough, but also affects its hydration and acidity.
 Some flours, such as whole wheat or rye, have more nutrients and enzymes that feed the starter and make it more active, but also make the dough more acidic and harder to shape.
 Some flours, such as all-purpose or bread, have less nutrients and enzymes that feed the starter and make it less active, but also make the dough less acidic and easier to shape.
-You can experiment with different ratios of flours to find the balance that works best for you and your starter.
+Experiment with flour ratios to find the balance that works best for you and your starter.

 Rye bread with a tangy and earthy flavour

 Rye flour has a lower protein content than wheat flour, and also contains less gluten, which is the protein that gives dough its elasticity and structure.
 This means that rye dough is more sticky and dense, and does not rise as much as wheat dough.
-To make rye bread lighter and easier to handle, you can mix rye flour with some wheat flour, such as all-purpose flour or bread flour.

 Gluten-free bread with a moist and tender crumb

 Use a gluten-free flour blend or make your own by combining different flours, such as rice, oat, almond, buckwheat, sorghum, quinoa or millet.
 Gluten-free flours do not have the same properties as wheat flours, so they need some extra ingredients to help them bind together and rise.
-You can add some xanthan gum or psyllium husk to mimic the effect of gluten, and some eggs or oil to add moisture and richness.

 How to choose the most healthy and sustainable bread flours in Australia?